tendermint/farming/x/farming/spec/08_params.md

 ## NextEpochDays

 `NextEpochDays` is the epoch length in number of days.
-Internally, the farming module uses `GlobalCurrentEpochDays` to process staking and reward distribution in end blocker because using `NextEpochDays` directly will affect farming rewards allocation.
+Internally, the farming module uses `CurrentEpochDays` parameter to process staking and reward distribution in end blocker because using `NextEpochDays` directly will affect farming rewards allocation.

 ## FarmingFeeCollector